Mahadevv01/virtus-inno-assignment/README.md

 1. **Wheels and Joints:**
    - The vehicle should have 3 wheels and joints.
    - The front wheel should be a sphere.
-   - The back wheels should be small cylinders.
    - The body of the vehicle should be rectangular.

 ## Game Mechanics